chrisbateman/guide-to-web-components/02-practical-use.md

 - `document.currentScript.ownerDocument` will point to the importing page's document, rather than the (original) import document.
 - Anything in the import other than templates, CSS, and JS will be removed.
 Which is probably fine if you're just using Imports for Web Components.

 **Bottom line:** The general point of Imports is to give you an *easy* way to get a component's dependencies on a page.
-If you already have a solution for that &ndash; you might be fine to keep with it.
-The biggest thing you'll miss is the ability to store HTML Templates in the Import.
-But at least [ES6 template strings](http://tc39wiki.calculist.org/es6/template-strings/) will make templates in JS less painful.
+If you already have a solution for that &ndash; then you can just stick with it.
+You won’t have a good place to store HTML Templates, but that’s okay because [ES6 template strings](http://tc39wiki.calculist.org/es6/template-strings/) will make templates in JS much less painful.

 ## Accessibility